RealFlow/Swift-CheatSheet/README.md

     ```

   * Memberwise Initialisers for Structure Types
+    * Structure and Enumeration have initializers methods, same as Classes
     * Structure types automatically receive a member wise initialiser if there is no custom initialisers
     * Memberwise initializer is a shorthand way to initialise the member properties of new structure instances
     * Initial values can be passed to the init by name